 Learn how to avoid an acupuncture induced collapsed lung (pneumothorax).
 Learn lung anatomy in relation to acupuncture point locations as a measure to prevent this avoidable risk.
 Learn the signs and symptoms associated with pneumothorax and how to read an X-ray for hyperlucency of the lung, an indication of pneumothorax.
 Download the course, complete the online quiz and receive immediate acupuncture license credit.

-To view a sample of course materials, click the following: Safety Course Sample
+To view a sample, click the following: Safety Course >

 Purchase the course and it will be downloaded to your computer in PDF format.
 PDFs work on Apple Mac, Windows PC, iPad, iPhone, Android and other platforms.
 After reviewing the course, take the online quiz and a certificate of completion will be automatically generated for INSTANT credit.
 You may re-take the quiz as often as is needed and there is no time limit.